Five easy steps for setting up SSL on HomeAssistant utilising Let’s Encrypt Certbot

 configuration.yaml

-Home Assistant needs a configuration file configuration.yaml and there you need following to get the cheapest hours utilised.
+Home Assistant needs a configuration file configuration.yaml and there you need following to get the cheapest hours utilized.

 # Helper to keep the start time